agutoli/python-json-patch-rules/README.md

-Creating a well-structured `README.md` is crucial for your library as it serves as the front page of your repository on platforms like GitHub.
-It should clearly communicate what your library does, how to install it, how to use it, and where to get help if needed.
-Here’s a suggested structure for your `README.md` for the `JsonPatchRules` Python library:

----

 # JsonPatchRules

 JsonPatchRules is a Python library designed to facilitate the application of JSON patch operations while enforcing customizable validation rules.
 This library ensures that updates to JSON objects adhere to predefined permissions, making it ideal for systems that require granular access control.